dani-renner/Sillystringz.Solution/README.md

 2. Quit out of SQL with Ctrl + c
 #### OR Using .NET
 1. In the terminal, navigate to the Factory directory
+2. Enter "dotnet ef migrations add Initial"
-2. Enter "dotnet ef database update"
+3. Enter "dotnet ef database update"
 ### Running the program
 * From the Factory directory, Enter "dotnet run" in the terminal and hit enter to start a local host.
 * Ctrl + click the link that populates in the terminal to view the application in the webpage.
 It is probably http://localhost:5000/